 Georgia EBT Deposit Schedule for 2025

-Find Georgia's 2025 EBT deposit schedule and learn what to do about late payments or if you run out of funds early.
+Find Georgia's 2025 EBT payment schedule and learn what to do if your SNAP benefits are late or run out early.

 Oct 1, 2025